jminnier/nhanes_cvd/report_annotated.md

 Join
 ----

-Here we join all the data from the three worksheets:
+Here we join all the data from the three sources:

 ``` r
 mydata <- left_join(demo,mcq,by="SEQN")